rafael-leveque/crops-growth-analysis/NOTES.md

 ## Performance Review

 To process results, we can either use an external library (stackstac) or use xarrays.
-The first option is easier to use, but the second option is more flexible  (and has some serious memory economy).
+The first option is easier to use, but the second option is more flexible (and has some serious memory benefits when loading a lot of data).

-Here is a benchmark comparing the two methods:
+Here is a quick benchmark comparing the two methods:

 | Method    | Parcels | Assets | Time (s) | Memory (GB) | Result (MB) |
 | --------- | ------- | ------ | -------- | ----------- | ----------- |